Ilhem23/climat_change_analysis/README.md

 In this project i will analyse The Climate Change Open Data from Kaggle to study the Earth's temperature.

 #### **Dataset**
-I used a open data set (Climate Change: Earth Surface Temperature Data) from Kaggle website, you can find the link below:
+I used an open data set (Climate Change: Earth Surface Temperature Data) from Kaggle website, you can find the link below:
 - https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalTemperatures.csv
 - https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByCity.csv